 Service

-With the repairs done, it’s time to service and setup this Planar 2 with a nice new cartridge in keeping with my customer’s budget.
+With the repairs done, it’s time to service and set up this Planar 2 with a nice new cartridge in keeping with my customer’s budget.

-Final steps involve cleaning the spindle bearing, lubricating the motor and spindle bearing, cleaning the drive pulley, setting the drive pulley height and installing a new, genuine Rega drive belt.
+The final steps involve cleaning the spindle bearing, lubricating the motor and spindle bearing, cleaning the drive pulley, setting the drive pulley height and installing a new, genuine Rega drive belt.

 If you’d like your cherished Rega turntable carefully serviced and expertly set up, don’t hesitate to get in touch.